AlexGustafsson/pewview/README.md

 </p>

 # PewView
-### A self-hosted network visualization on a 3D globe with support for IPFIX, Netflow, sFlow and more
+### A self-hosted network visualization on a 3D globe with support for IPFIX, NetFlow, sFlow and more

-Note: PewView is currently being actively developed.
+⚠️ PewView is currently being actively developed.
 Until it reaches v1.0.0 breaking changes may occur in minor versions.

+PewView is a self-hosted network visualization tool.
+It listens for incoming network traffic flow in the commonly used [IPFix (NetFlow v9)](https://en.wikipedia.org/wiki/IP_Flow_Information_Export), [NetFlow v5](https://en.wikipedia.org/wiki/NetFlow) and [sFlow](https://en.wikipedia.org/wiki/SFlow) formats, as well as a simple HTTP-based API endpoint.
+The traffic data is condensed, anonymized and enriched by adding location data to the observed network connections.
+The network traffic is then exported in a simple API.
+A web-based frontend then uses the API to visualize the network traffic in realtime on a 3D globe, shown in the picture above.

 ## Quickstart
 <a name="quickstart"></a>

 The service comes in two parts, an optional frontend and a high-throughput server based on [Cloudflare's goflow](https://github.com/cloudflare/goflow).

-Whilst the two are intended to be used together, one may provide a custom frontend or chose to deactivate it completely in order to use PewView as a high-throughput consumer of IPFIX, NetFlow and sFlow.
+Whilst the two are intended to be used together, one may chose to deactivate the frontend in order to use PewView as a high-throughput consumer of IPFIX, NetFlow, sFlow and more.

-First, download [the latest release](https://github.com/AlexGustafsson/pewview/releases) for your architecture, the frontend and unpack them.
+First, download [the latest release](https://github.com/AlexGustafsson/pewview/releases) for your architecture.

 You'll also need a GeoIP service to enable PewView to resolve IP addresses to locations.
 For instructions on setting some of them up, see [IP Geolocation configuration](#geoip).
+A free service without config values is used in the example below.

-The service can then be started like so:
+The service can now be started like so:

 ```shell
 pewview --consumer=netflow --location-provider=ipapi
 ```

+PewView is incredibly configurable, please refer to the documentation below for instructions on how to use other conumers and location providers.

 ## Table of contents